 Give clear instructions

-In a virtual law firm environment, walking to a colleague’s desk to ask a question isn’t quite possible.
+Walking to a colleague’s desk to ask a question isn’t quite possible in a virtual law firm environment.
 However, that doesn’t mean your virtual assistant should be guessing how you want them to complete each task.
-By giving them clear instructions for each task—whether it’s emailing clients according to your law firm’s messaging guide or collecting payment from clients—the higher the likelihood of them completing the task successfully.
+By giving them clear instructions for each task—whether emailing clients according to your law firm’s messaging guide or collecting payment from clients—the higher the likelihood of them completing the task successfully.

-This goes hand-in-hand with having an organized law firm.
+Consistency goes hand-in-hand with running an organized law firm.
 Since your virtual assistant is not an in-house employee, they will not have full visibility into what goes on at your law firm every day.
-That’s why sticking to consistent schedules, timelines, and deadlines will help your virtual legal assistant work successfully.
+Sticking to consistent schedules, timelines, and deadlines will help your virtual legal assistant work successfully.
 For example, if you normally only do legal client consultations in the morning, let your virtual assistant know.
 If you’ve given your virtual assistant a deadline for a legal research task, try to stick to it as much as possible.

 Use software to collaborate and communicate

 Legal software like Clio can help your law firm manage tasks and collaborate more effectively.
 Your virtual assistant will benefit from being able to create standardized task lists and automatically set task deadlines based on case start dates or previous tasks.
 However, be mindful of permissions within each software.
-This is especially important if you are used to previously handling all tasks on your own.
-There are certain permissions you want to limit for your virtual assistant due to security reasons, and you may need to keep information confidential for cases your assistant isn’t working on.
+You’ll want to limit certain permissions for your virtual assistant due to security reasons, and you may need to keep information confidential for cases your assistant isn’t working on.
+These considerations are especially important if you are used to previously handling all tasks on your own.

 You may like these posts